How to Unstick a Dog after Mating? – Itsaboutdog

 Forcing dogs apart after mating can cause serious injury.
 Patience and calmness are essential.

 This guide explains the “tie” that occurs after dog mating.
-It emphasizes the importance of remaining calm and avoiding attempts to manually separate the dogs.
+It emphasizes the importance of remaining calm and avoiding attempts to separate the dogs manually.

 All You Need to Know About Dogs Mating